AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 ### g) Checking the coverage of the fuzzing

-The `paths found` value is a bad indicator for checking how good the coverage is.
+The `corpus count` value is a bad indicator for checking how good the coverage is.

 A better indicator - if you use default llvm instrumentation with at least